How Hadoop Works Internally – Inside Hadoop

-Apache Hadoop is an open source software framework that stores data in a distributed manner and process that data in Parallel.
-Hadoop provides world’s most reliable storage layer – HDFS, a batch Processing engine – MapReduce and a Resource Management Layer – YARN.
-In this Hadoop internals tutorial, we will learn what is Hadoop, different components of Hadoop, daemons in Hadoop, roles of HDFS and MapReduce in Hadoop and various steps to understand How Hadoop works.
+Apache Hadoop is an open source software framework that stores data in a distributed manner and process that data in parallel.
+Hadoop provides the world’s most reliable storage layer – HDFS, a batch processing engine – MapReduce and a resource management layer – YARN.
+In this tutorial on ‘How Hadoop works internally’, we will learn what is Hadoop, how Hadoop works, different components of Hadoop, daemons in Hadoop, roles of HDFS, MapReduce, and Yarn in Hadoop and various steps to understand How Hadoop works.

-Hadoop Components and Daemons
+Hadoop Components and Domains

 a) Namenode – It runs on master node for HDFS.